-I believe that the devil uses this tendency in humans to distract us from the things that God wants us to focus on.
-We get tied up in discussion of these topics when we should be focussed on Jesus’ very clear commands as to how we should live from day to day.
-We talk and argue amongst ourselves when there are an awful lot of people very close to us who need to hear the words of Jesus and need to be loved and discipled.
+I believe that the devil uses this human tendency (loving to discuss and speculate) to distract us from the things that God wants us to focus on.
+We get tied up in discussion of these topics when we should be focused on Jesus’ very clear commands as to how we should live from day to day.
+We talk and argue about these unimportant things when there are important things to do.
+For example, there are an awful lot of people out there who need to hear the words of Jesus and need to be loved and discipled.
 It is particularly evident that many of Christianity’s brightest and best spend much of their time researching and discussing obscure points of theology and doctrine when they could be assisting and guiding the many, many people who need help right now.

 Here is a quick test which can help us to tell whether a contentious topic is important or not.
 Imagine that an angel appeared, sent by God, and told us the absolute truth about the topic under discussion.
 How much difference will knowing this truth make to the way we live our lives today and tomorrow?
 If the answer is “none at all”, or even “not very much”, then the topic is probably not worth spending a lot of time on – and it certainly isn’t worth getting angry about.

 Another test is whether there is disagreement among Christians about the topic.
 If it is an issue that devout, sincere, godly Christians disagree about, then it is an issue that God has decided not to clarify, and therefore it probably isn’t that important.